Driving Test Pass Rates Across UK Cities in 2026

 The cities outside the top five

 Beyond the big five, the city-level pattern continues.
-Leeds sits around 47 percent across its three metropolitan centres.
-Liverpool runs around 46 percent.
-Newcastle around 50 percent.
-Sheffield around 51 percent.
+Leeds sits around 50 percent across its metropolitan centres.
+Liverpool runs around 43 percent.
+Newcastle around 41 percent.
+Sheffield around 46 percent.
 Edinburgh around 51 percent.
 Bristol around 52 percent.
-Belfast around 56 percent.
-The Northern Irish system, run by DVA rather than DVSA, produces structurally higher rates because of the lower test volumes per centre and the more rural-suburban route character.
+Northern Ireland sits outside this dataset: it is run by the DVA rather than DVSA, so its centres do not appear in the DVSA figures used throughout this analysis.

 | What the city aggregate predicts | What it does not predict | |